acmignona/.bashrc/README.md

 ### `acv`
-`acv`: When prompted, enter your ansible variable/fact to test.
-This is a useful after identifying a variable from `af` or `ahv` that you would like to use.
-Simply test that variable with this command before implementing it in another playbook.
+Simply run `acv` and enter your ansible variable/fact when prompted.
+This is a useful after identifying a variable from `af` or `ahv` that you would like to test and subsequently implement in another playbook.

 #### Example:
 ```